How to Make an Interactive Shape-Shifter Fabric Toy with Snaps

 Here's one that Nicole P-W shared with us, made with KAM snaps and 2 layers of blizzard fleece in 15 minutes!

 There are dozens of different animal shapes you can form.
 Here are some folding instructions provided by Amy Marsen.
 You can also visit these other sites:

 We'd love to see the various shapes you've made with your snappy fabric toy!
-You can email pics to [email protected] or post them on our Facebook page.
+You can email pics to sales(at)kamsnaps.com or post them on our Facebook page.